pandaling/rate-me/README.md

 This is a very very simple web app for rating.
 More to front end/UI task.
 Regarding the backend part, will be added in the future.

+---

+## Main workflow explanation
+1. Everytime user submit a rating, a data with random user will save to db.
+2. Generate report, the data populated in the graph are fake BUT the trend data (bottom part) is based on user interaction.
+---

 The following libraries and tools are used to build this application.